Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering

-In the IV literature, for example, the causal quantity of interest is typically the local average treatment effect (LATE), which is equivalent to the average treatment effect for the triggered.
+In the IV literature, the causal quantity of interest is typically the local average treatment effect (LATE), i.e., the intervention effect among Compliers.
+Since here we focus on the typical online testing scenario where exposure to the active treatment is restricted to those who are assigned to the treatment group (so there are no Always-Takers nor Defiers), LATE is equivalent to the Triggered Average Treatment Effect.
 The standard IV estimator for LATE is $\Delta(Y)$ divided by the estimated proportion of Compliers (i.e., the triggering rate).
 Multiplying this IV estimator by the triggering rate therefore recovers $\Delta(Y)$.
 As such, the standard IV approach is not aimed at producing a more precise estimate of the overall ITT.
 There are, however, extensions of the standard IV estimator that attempt to improve estimation efficiency.
-Weighted IV methods~\cite{coussens2021improving, HuntingtonKlein_2020, joffe2003weighting} use predicted compliance to weight both treatment and control groups when computing the LATE estimator.
-Our method is similar in that we also use predicted compliance or triggering probabilities, but whereas the weighted IV estimator is unbiased for LATE only when there is no correlation between treatment effect heterogeneity and compliance, our estimator is unbiased for ITT (and asymptotically unbiased for LATE after dividing by the triggering rate) as long as the augmentation term that we construct equals zero in expectation.
-Weighted IV and our method also have different variance reduction properties.
-To achieve variance reduction, weighted IV depends heavily on high prediction accuracy of triggering status, while our method can reduce variance even when triggering is completely random.
+For example, weighted IV methods~\cite{Coussens2021ImprovingIF, HuntingtonKlein_2020, joffe2003weighting} use predicted compliance to weight both treatment and control groups when computing the LATE estimator.
+Our method is similar in that we also use predicted compliance, but whereas the weighted IV estimator is unbiased for LATE only when there is no correlation between treatment effect heterogeneity and compliance, our estimator is unbiased for ITT (and asymptotically unbiased for LATE after dividing by the triggering rate) as long as the augmentation term that we construct equals zero in expectation.
+Also, unlike weighted IV, our method can utilize in-experiment observations to predict compliance probabilities.

 Beyond instrumental variables, the principal stratification literature generalizes identification and estimation strategies for causal effects under more complicated forms of noncompliance~\cite{ding2017principal,feller2017,yuan2019,jiang2020identification}.
 We draw upon many ideas from the principal stratification literature to construct our proposed estimator.
 In particular, we invoke a key assumption called \emph{weak principal ignorability}~\cite{jo_stuart2009,feller2017,ding2017principal} as a sufficient condition under which our estimator is unbiased for ITT.
 We also use principal scores (i.e., predicted triggering probabilities) to construct the augmentation term critical to our estimator.